Saicharan0662/mcq-generator/README.md

 ## Introduction
 Multiple Choice Questions (MCQ) are frequently used to assess knowledge and comprehension of a given subject area in a variety of educational and professional assessments.
 Manually creating MCQs can be difficult and time-consuming.
 Therefore, creating a programme that creates MCQs automatically could be very useful for educators, trainers, and teachers.
 The design and implementation of an application that creates multiple-choice questions (MCQs) based on a specified topic will be covered in this paper. </br>
+React and the Django REST framework work well together to create cutting-edge online apps.
+React enables a dynamic frontend user experience, while Django offers a safe backend API for data and authentication.
+A smooth user experience and a flexible development environment are provided by these technologies.
+The component-based architecture of React and the ORM provided by Django make it possible to construct scalable and effective web apps.

 ### Technologies Used
 These are the following key technology used for building this project.
 The short description also given for every tech used.